-At the age of 17, Kestekides emigrated to the United States, where he quickly learned the art of chocolate making.
+At the age of seventeen, Kestekides emigrated to the United States, where he quickly learned the art of chocolate making.

 Leonidas Kestekides’ Chocolates Featured at World’s Fair

 In 1910, he traveled to the World’s Fair in Brussels, where his chocolate confections won the bronze prize.
-Three years later he raveled to Belgium again for the World’s Fair in Ghent.
-While there, he married Jeanne Emelia Teerlinck — and he ended up staying in the country for good.
+Three years later, he traveled to Belgium again for the World’s Fair in Ghent.
+While there, he married Jeanne Emelia Teerlinck, and he ended up staying in the country for good.

 Kestekides opened his first tea shop in 1910 in Ghent where, in addition to tea, he served his already-famous chocolate sweets.
 More tea shops followed in Brussels and Blankenberge, and the Leonidas chocolate empire was born.